Battle of Rapido River: Aftermath

 No significant gains were made in either assault, and the original objective of luring away German forces was entirely unsuccessful.

 The crossing of the Gari ("Rapido") River on January 20 was preceded by the successful crossing of the Garigliano River (the same river but further downstream) on January 17.
 These actions at least had the effect of diverting two German Panzergrenadier divisions (the 29th and the 90th) away from Rome.
-The Germans have positioned these two divisions near Rome in January to repel a possible Allied invasion, taking advantage of the temporary lull on the Winter Line.
+The Germans had positioned these two divisions near Rome in January to repel a possible Allied invasion, taking advantage of the temporary lull on the Winter Line.
 Renewed fightning on the Winter Line - specifically, the crossing of the Garigliano by the Allies - forced the Germans to call these two divisions back to the Winter Line, leaving the Rome area nearly undefended, which allowed the Anzio landing to happen, in the very beginning, almost unopposed.

 Significant controversy followed the American defeat, with Clark criticizing Walker's execution of the battle plan.
 Walker responded that the entire battle had been foolhardy and unnecessary, and that Clark's plan, which Walker had protested, was all but guaranteed to fail.
 The battle was one of the largest defeats suffered by the US Army during World War II and was the subject of an investigation in 1946 by the US Congress to establish responsibility for the disaster.

 War Secretary Robert P. Patterson prepared a report in response to the congressional investigation in which he concluded that "the action to which the Thirty-sixth Division was committed was a necessary one and that General Clark exercised sound judgment in planning it and in ordering it."
 Colonel Miller Ainsworth, president of the 36th Infantry Division Association, testified before Congress against Patterson's conclusions, and criticized what he perceived as Clark attempting to evade investigation of his conduct.